-declare under per nalty of perjury that the fore egoing is true and correct.1
+I declare under penalty of perjury that the foregoing is true and correct.1

-Executed this day of, City of Pancacala
+Executed this day of ,

-· · City of Pensacola (Name of Sponsor)
+City of Pensacola

+(Name of Sponsor)

-- Manager 1 (Signature of Sponsor's Authorized Official)
+(Signature of Sponsor's Authorized Official)

-Ву:
+By:

 (Typed Name of Sponsor's Authorized Official)

 Title:

 (Title of Sponsor's Authorized Official

+CERTIFICATE OF SPONSOR'S ATTORNEY

-, 32 8 1 onsor do hereby certify:
+, acting as Attorney for the Sponsor do hereby certify:

-That in my opinion of the State of oy said Sponsor and thereof is in all resp , acting as At the Sponsor is empowered Further, I have exan d Sponsor's official represer pects due and proper and in to enter into the nined the foregoin ntative has been d accordance with onsor do hereby certify: foregoing Grant Agreement under the laws ng Grant Agreement and the actions taken luly authorized and that the execution the laws of the said State and the Act.
-In

-no legal impedimer nts that will prevent full per formance by the S erty not owned by the Sponsor, there are Sponsor.
-Further, it is my opinion that the of the Sponsor in accordance with the
+That in my opinion the Sponsor is empowered to enter into the foregoing Grant Agreement under the laws of the State of .
+Further, I have examined the foregoing Grant Agreement and the actions taken by said Sponsor and Sponsor's official representative has been duly authorized and that the execution thereof is in all respects due and proper and in accordance with the laws of the said State and the Act.
+In addition, for grants involving projects to be carried out on property not owned by the Sponsor, there are no legal impediments that will prevent full performance by the Sponsor.
+Further, it is my opinion that the said Grant Agreement constitutes a legal and binding obligation of the Sponsor in accordance with the terms thereof.

 Dated at (location) this day of

-Ву:

 (Signature of Sponsor's Attorney)

-&lt;sup>1Knowingly and willfully providing false information to the Federal government is a violation of 18 U.S.C.
+1Knowingly and willfully providing false information to the Federal government is a violation of 18 U.S.C.
 Section 1001 (False Statements) and could subject you to fines, imprisonment, or both.